 Saturday – 3:30 – 4:00 pm.
 Mass on Saturday evening 4:30 pm,

-Parish celebrations of Baptism are usually held after the 10:30 Mass on the first and third Sundays of the month.
+Parish celebrations of Baptism are usually held after the 10:30 Mass on the first Sunday of the month.
 The celebration of the Sacrament of Baptism is encouraged during the 10:30 Mass.
 First time parents are encouraged to attend the Pre-Baptismal program offered by the parish.
 Call the Parish office to make arrangements for Baptism and the Baptismal Preparation classes which are held on the first Thursday of each month.
 Registration for the classes to be made at least a week in advance of the class with Terry Melanson at 215.884.8575 #103.

 Guidelines for Sacramental Sponsorship – Godparents for Baptism and Confirmation